To main content To navigation

 About

-This Winter School revolves around the theme of “commensality,” which means being at the same table and eating together, with literal and metaphorical implications for respecting differences among those who share a meal.
+This Winter School revolves on the theme of "commensality", the prospect of coming together at the same table -or not-, with literal and metaphorical implications for respecting differences among those who share a meal.
 As a field of growing research in the arena of public health, scholars now connect commensality and sociability to individual and communal well-being.
-In this Winter School, we propose to explore the theme of commensality through an interdisciplinary lens.
-We will consider how we can approach the study of cultural heritage among Muslims, Christians, and Jews in the Middle East and in associated diasporas through foodways, that is, customs regarding the preparation and consumption of food.
+In this Winter School, we propose to use commensality, along with its cultural heritage, as conceptual lenses for the interdisciplinary study of food and associated customs, or foodways, among diverse people in the Middle East and in Middle Eastern diasporas.

 Course leader

-Prof. Karène Sanchez Summerer, Faculty of Arts, University of Groningen & Prof. Heather Sharkey, University of Pennsylvania
+Prof. Karรจne Sanchez Summerer, Faculty of Arts, University of Groningen & Prof. Heather Sharkey, University of Pennsylvania

 Target group